Last Updated: March 04, 2021

-HOW TO ACE THE GRE ARGUMENT ESSAY
+HOW TO ACE THE GRE ARGUMENT ESSAY?

-- The time allotted for this section is 30 minutes and it is scored on a scale of six.
+- The time allotted for this section is 30 minutes, and it is scored on a scale of six.

 - The evidence used by the author to help support the claim made in the essay.

-- False generalizations and analogies.
+- Identify false generalizations and analogies.

-- Inadequate and missed out evidences.
+- Look out for inadequate and missed out evidence.

-- Misleading surveys and statistics.
+- Avoid misleading surveys and statistics.